 - DMA, Music, Louisiana State University

-- MMus, Flute Performance, North Carolina School of the Arts
+- MMus, Flute, North Carolina School of the Arts

 - BS, Music Education, Bob Jones University